Wall Street Vs Main Street. Why the Stock Market is NOT the Economy

-In 2020, the stock market and the economy had a very public break up.
-The Wall Street vs Main Street divide—the gap between America’s financial markets and the economy—was growing.
+In 2020, the stock market and the economy had a public break-up.
+The Wall Street vs Main Street divide was growing—the gap between America’s financial markets and the economy.
 By the end of the year, the S&P 500 Index closed at a record high.
 In contrast, 20 million Americans remained unemployed, up from 2 million at the start of the year.

-Was 2020 an outlier, or does the performance of the stock market typically diverge from the economy?
-In this Markets in a Minute chart above – from New York Life Investments – we show U.S. economic growth and stock market performance over the last four decades, to see how closely the two relate.
+Was 2020 an outlier, or does the stock market performance typically diverge from the economy?
+In this Markets in a Minute chart above – from New York Life Investments – we show U.S. economic growth and stock market performance over the last four decades to see how closely the two relate.

 GDP Growth and S&P 500 Returns

-Here’s how annual GDP growth and S&P 500 Index (this index represents approximately 500 of the largest U.S. companies, as measured by market capitalization) stack up from 1980 to the second quarter of 2021.
+Here’s how annual GDP growth and S&P 500 Index (representing approximately 500 of the largest U.S. companies, as measured by market capitalisation) stack up from 1980 to the second quarter of 2021.
 Both metrics are net of inflation.

 More often than not, GDP growth and S&P 500 Index returns have both been positive.
-The late ‘90s saw particularly strong economic activity and stock performance.
-According to the White House, economic growth was bolstered by cutting the deficit, modernizing job training, and increasing exports.
-Meanwhile, increasing investor confidence and the growing tech bubble led to annual stock market returns that exceeded 20%.
+The late ‘90s saw robust economic activity and stock performance.
+According to the White House, economic growth was bolstered by cutting the deficit, modernising job training, and increasing exports.
+Meanwhile, boosting investor confidence and the growing tech bubble led to annual stock market returns that exceeded 20%.

-In the selected timeframe, only 2008 saw a decline in both the stock market and the economy.
+In the selected timeframe, only 2008 saw a decline in the stock market and the economy.
 This was, of course, caused by the Global Financial Crisis.
-Banks lent out subprime mortgages, or mortgages to people with impaired credit ratings.
-These mortgages were then pooled together and repackaged into investments such as mortgage-backed securities (MBS).
-When interest rates rose and home prices collapsed, this led to mortgage defaults and financial institution bankruptcies as many MBS investments became worthless.
+Banks lent out subprime mortgages or mortgages to people with impaired credit ratings.
+These mortgages were then pooled together and repackaged into mortgage-backed securities (MBS) investments.
+When interest rates rose, and home prices collapsed, this led to mortgage defaults and financial institution bankruptcies as many MBS investments became worthless.

 Moving in Opposite Directions

 What about when the Wall Street vs Main Street divide grows?
-Historically, it has been more common to see positive GDP growth and negative stock performance.
-For example, real GDP grew by a whopping 7% in 1984 due to “Reaganomics”, such as tax cuts and anti-inflation monetary policy.
-However, the stock market declined as rising treasury yields of up to 14% made fixed income investments more attractive than equities.
+Historically, seeing positive GDP growth and negative stock performance has been more common.
+For example, real GDP grew by 7% in 1984 due to “Reaganomics”, such as tax cuts and anti-inflation monetary policy.
+However, the stock market declined as rising treasury yields of up to 14% made fixed-income investments more attractive than equities.